apache/parquet-site/content/en/blog/features/alp_encoding.md

 prices or measurements.
 This section explains the intuition behind ALP and then covers the encoding and decoding pipelines in more detail.

-ALP encodes floating-point values in batches called “vectors,” ranging in size from 8 to 32K values (e.g., 1024).
+ALP encodes floating-point values in batches called "vectors", ranging in size from `8` to `32K` values (e.g., `1024`).
 Each value in a vector is encoded as an integer, and the vector stores two integer parameters shared by all its
 values: an "exponent" (`e`) and a "factor" (`f`).
 Each vector can use a different exponent and factor.
 How they are chosen is explained below.
 The